-Some people with osteoarthritis are able to function normally despite pain while others may have difficulty with even simple tasks as a result of pain.
+Some people with OA are able to function normally despite pain, while others may have difficulty with even simple tasks as a result of pain.
 Exercise may help to prevent loss of strength and may decrease the chances of becoming disabled.

-The treatment of osteoarthritis is discussed in a separate topic review.
-(See "Patient information: Osteoarthritis treatment (Beyond the Basics)".)
+The treatment of osteoarthritis (OA) is discussed in a separate topic review.
+(See "Patient education: Osteoarthritis treatment (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION